TimeMachine1994/081925-SvelteTweb/LIVESTREAM_DELETE_FEATURE.md

 # Livestream Delete Feature Implementation

 ## Overview
-Added the ability for admins to delete livestreams from the admin memorial details view.
+Added the ability for admins to delete livestreams from the admin event details view.

 ## Changes Made